 It’s a flavor most all of us grew up eating, whether in ice cream or another type of dessert.
 Vanilla might seem boring, but it’s truly one of the most classic flavors you can never go wrong with.
-In fact, vanilla extract is a top ingredient in almost all types of dessert recipes for this very reason; it adds a warming, sweet, and rounded flavor that compliments just about any sweet treat it’s added to.
+Vanilla extract is a top ingredient in almost all types of dessert recipes for this very reason; it adds a warming, sweet, and rounded flavor that compliments just about any sweet treat it’s added to.
 And, if you’ve ever had a dish made with raw vanilla bean powder versus an extract, you know there’s nothing out there like the real thing.
-But vanilla bean isn’t just a delicious flavor to enjoy in ice cream and desserts… it’s also a nutritional powerhouse that we often forget about due to chocolate’s health benefits normally taking the reign.
+But vanilla bean isn’t just a delicious flavor to enjoy in ice cream and desserts, it’s also a nutritional powerhouse that we often forget about due to chocolate’s health benefits normally taking the reign.

 A Classic Flavor With Hidden Benefits